yenla9/LookforSupTran/README.md

 schema.sql contains the schema of the database.

 ## Part 2:
-### Contain a tool (visual_data_analysis.ipynb) that examines cardholder 2, cardholder 18 and cardholder 25 transaction activities.
+### Contain a tool (visual_data_analysis.ipynb) that examines Cardholder 2, Cardholder 18 and Cardholder 25 transaction activities.

-This graph shows a few spikes for cardholder 18 compared to cardholder 2.
-It requires validation with cardholder 18.
+This graph shows a few spikes for Cardholder 18 compared to Cardholder 2.
+It requires validation with Cardholder 18.
 ![Comparison chart](https://github.com/yenla9/LookforSupTran/blob/main/2_18.GIF)

-This graph shows 9 anomalies for cardholder 25.
+This graph shows 9 anomalies for Cardholder 25.
 It requires validation with the cardholder.
 ![Transactions](https://github.com/yenla9/LookforSupTran/blob/main/outliers%2025.GIF)